A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample

-The detection of simple-designed visible triggers in traditional attacks (\citet{gu2017badnets}, \citet{chen2017targeted} by humans and machines leads the adversary to focus on the design of invisible triggers and physical triggers.
+Simply designed visible triggers in traditional attacks (\citet{gu2017badnets}, \citet{chen2017targeted} can be effectively detected by humans and machines.
+Therefore, the adversary relies on the design of invisible triggers and physical triggers to ensure the stealthiness of the attacks.

 In computer vision (CV), invisible triggers involve incorporating minor perturbations by tweaking the pixel values and positions of the original image (\citet{bai2022hardly}).
-Despite its stealthiness, the constraint of invisibility poses a significant limitation and conflict in ASR.
-Therefore, \citet{wenger2022finding} introduces natural triggers based on the hypothesis that there may be naturally occurring physically colocated objects already present in popular datasets such as ImageNet.
-Furthermore, \citet{lin2020composite} proposes a trigger formulated from a combination of existing benign features to bypass the machine detection.
+The constraint of invisibility poses a significant limitation to achieving high ASR in the clean-label poison-only setting. \citet{wenger2022finding} introduces natural triggers based on the hypothesis that there may be naturally occurring physically colocated objects already present in popular datasets such as ImageNet.
+Furthermore, some attacks(\citet{lin2020composite}, \cite{10.1145/3576915.3616617}) propose triggers formulated from a combination of existing benign features to bypass the backdoor defense methods.

-Efforts to overcome the dilemma frequently result in unsatisfactory performance (e.g., high injection rates, ineffective backdoor embeddings, limited transferability, and weakened robustness).
-For instance, \citet{wang2022BppAttack} introduces BppAttack, a stealthy attack that leverages image quantization and dithering to induce triggers.
+Efforts to overcome the dilemma frequently result in unsatisfactory performance (e.g., high poisoning rates, ineffective backdoor embeddings, limited transferability, and weakened robustness).
+For instance, \citet{wang2022BppAttack} introduces BppAttack, a stealthy attack that leverages image quantization and dithering to induce triggers into victim models.
 Given the constrained effectiveness of imperceptible modifications, adversaries struggle to enhance the ASR by employing adversarial training combined with label flipping.
 Recently, (\citet{gao2024backdoor}) formulates a bi-level optimization problem to balance the conflict of ASR and stealthiness with sparsity and invisibility constraints.
 The upper-level optimization problem aims to minimize the loss on poisoned samples by optimizing the trigger.
 Meanwhile, the lower-level problem focuses on minimizing the loss across all training samples through the optimization of model weights, which deviates from a poison-only attack.

 \paragraph{Summary} Current PBAs primarily focus on the design of triggers, leading to multiple triggers that exhibit unique advantages under different metrics (e.g., design complexity, feature intensity, the ability to bypass defenses, stealthiness, and dataset dependency).
 Therefore, \textbf{it is valuable to explore generalization optimization strategies to enhance various triggers on both ASR and stealthiness.} Additionally, \textbf{current research overlooks the effect of sample selection in the design process.}